esophagoose/python-kicad/README.md

-# pykicad
+# Python KiCad

-Python Library for Interacting With KiCad files
+A Python library for parsing and interacting with KiCad schematic files (.kicad_sch).